-How I Used Number Games in Spanish to Teach My Kids 1 – 100
+How I Used Games to Teach My Kids the Numbers in Spanish 1 – 100

 Before we started the first day’s lesson with numbers 1 – 20 in Spanish, we reviewed the colors with Matamoscas (Flyswatter) since we didn’t get a chance to play that the previous day.
 I was wary about giving them flyswatters.
 Turns out with good reason.
 They kept smacking each other with the flyswatters and using them as swords. ⚔